Information for Policymakers

 Pending legislation that will integrate midwifery care, expand access, enable birth centers to thrive, and increase birth options:

-• H.2209/S.1457, An Act promoting access to midwifery care and out-of-hospital birth options, sponsored by Sen. Becca Rausch, Rep. Kay Khan, and Rep. Brandy Fluker Oakley, creates a pathway to licensure for certified professional midwives and make their care reimbursable by Medicaid/MassHealth.
+• Includes H.2209/S.1457, An Act promoting access to midwifery care and out-of-hospital birth options, sponsored by Sen. Becca Rausch, Rep. Kay Khan, and Rep. Brandy Fluker Oakley — Creates a pathway to licensure for certified professional midwives and make their care reimbursable by Medicaid/MassHealth.

 DOWNLOAD THE FACT SHEET ON MIDWIFERY AND OUT-OF-HOSPITAL BIRTH

-• H.3616/S.1335, An Act updating the regulations governing licensed birth centers in Massachusetts, sponsored by Sen. Jo Comerford, Rep. Manny Cruz, and Rep. Chynah Tyler, addresses onerous and outdated birth center regulations.
+• Includes H.3616, An Act updating the regulations governing licensed birth centers in Massachusetts, sponsored by Sen. Jo Comerford, Rep. Manny Cruz, and Rep. Chynah Tyler — Addresses onerous and outdated birth center regulations.

 DOWNLOAD THE FACT SHEET ON BIRTH CENTER REGULATIONS